SirFourier/simple-web-projects/README.md

 An archive of some simple HTML/CSS/Javascript projects for learning purposes

-1. Login: A login page taking inspiration from the facebook login page.
+1. lifebook-login: A login page taking inspiration from the facebook login page.
 2.